tronikos/esphome-magnetometer-water-gas-meter/README.md

     Threshold upper = max - 0.25 * (max - min)
     ```

-5. Disable the Magnetic Field Strength X, Y, and Z sensors in HA.
-Otherwise HA recorder will get overwhelmed.
+5. Set `hide_magnetic_field_strength_sensors: 'true'`.

 ### Volume per half rotation

 This depends on your specific water/gas meter model and its size.

-To calibrate:

-1. Temporarily enable the "Half rotations total" sensor in HA.
-2. Write it down and also write down the reading on your water/gas meter.
-3. After a few hours or even days of regular water/gas usage, write down both of them again.
-4. Set this to the result of: diff of readings in volume_unit divided by diff of half rotations.
-5. Disable the "Half rotations total" sensor in HA.

-Alternatively you can search for specifications of your specific water/gas meter and its size. e.g.
+You can search for specifications of your specific water/gas meter and its size. e.g.
 for [Neptune T-10](https://www.riotronics.com/wp-content/uploads/2019/11/NT10-4P-WaterRead-pdf3.01.pdf):

 Meter size | Pulses/Gallon